sailfishos-patches/patchmanager/README.md

 Patchmanager is a tool that can be used to modify the Sailfish OS user experience.
 It is based on AUSMT (Auto-Update System Modification Technology), a set of scripts that enables system file patching.

-Patchmanager does not have application icon inside launcher.
+Patchmanager does not have application icon on the launcher.
 After installation Patchmanager can be found inside Settings.

 ## For users

 To install Patchmanager you first need to install Storeman (https://openrepos.net/content/osetr/storeman), then install Patchmanager 3 from OpenRepos using Storeman.
+Alternatively you may download the recent Patchmanager RPM from OpenRepos (https://openrepos.net/content/coderus/patchmanager-30) and install it manually.

 RPM patches can be installed from OpenRepos per Storeman or manually downloaded from https://openrepos.net/category/patches

-Patches available via Web Catalog can be found here: https://coderus.openrepos.net/pm2/projects/
+Patches available via Web Catalog are listed and detailed here: https://coderus.openrepos.net/pm2/projects/

 ## For developers

-To write a patch, you need to provide at least two files.
-A patch file, and the JSON metadata.
+To write a patch, you need to provide at least two files: a patch file and the JSON metadata

 ### The patch file

 The patch file must be a diff of all the files to be patched in the filesystem.
 It will be applied on the root of the filesystem, with the `-p1` flag.
 It **must** be named `unified_diff.patch`.

 Usually, you can generate one of these patch files using the following command